Test it for free for 30 days or get in touch if you’d prefer to chat.

 Speed to lead still matters in 2026, but getting there first counts for less if the lead lands with the wrong rep. This guide covers how to move from manual lead routing rules that break every time something changes to automated lead distribution that actually keeps pace with your team.

-Why Traditional Routing Fails Under Pressure
+Why Traditional Lead Routing in Salesforce Fails Under Pressure

 Most companies start with Salesforce Native Assignment Rules.
 They work - until they don't.
 Because these rules are static and "top-down," they lack the functionality required for a modern sales floor.